The Bitter Enigma: Unveiling the Taste of Ketamine

 Masking the Taste

 Given the unpleasant taste of ketamine, some users try to mask it by mixing it with other substances.
 Common methods of consumption include snorting, injecting, or mixing it with drinks or foods.
-However, it is crucial to note that altering the form or combining ketamine with other substances can have serious health risks and may increase the for adverse effects.
+However, it is crucial to note that altering the form or combining ketamine with other substances can have serious health risks and may increase the potential for adverse effects.

 Flavor enhancers such as fruit juices or sodas are sometimes used to make the taste more palatable.
 Others may choose to consume ketamine through capsules or pills to minimize direct contact with the taste buds.
 However, it is crucial to remember that altering the form or combining ketamine with other substances can have serious health risks and may increase the potential for adverse effects.